Guest post by KariAnne Wood

 Are you ready for a little before and after?

-Are you ready for a space that has been painted and re-tiled and re-designed?
+Are you ready for a painted, re-tiled, and re-designed space?

 The existing space had plenty of challenges.
-There was a soaker tub that needed to be framed out.
+We needed to frame out the soaker tub.
 The shower was too small.
-The room felt small because the ceiling was dark and the entire space needed to be lightened and brightened.
+And since the ceiling was dark, the room felt even smaller.
+I needed to lighten and brighten this space.

-The existing shower wall was knocked down and re-framed with new drywall and a new opening to create a much larger space for the shower.
-The soaker tub was framed in with new beadboard and molding and a step was built for easier access.
+We knocked down the existing shower wall and re-framed it with new drywall and a bigger opening to create a much larger space for the shower.
+We also framed the tub with a new beadboard and molding and, for easi a step was built for easier access.

 Here’s a closer look at the shower wall that was framed out.